pacstall/pacstall-programs/README.md

 In case for some reason (false positives etc), you want to skip the hooks commit using `git commit --no-verify`

+## License

+Pacstall programs are licensed under the MIT License.

+> **Note**
+> MIT license does not apply to the packages built by Pacstall, merely to the files in this repository (the pacscripts, GitHub Action workflows, documentation, etc.).
+It also might not apply to patches included in pacscripts, which may be derivative works of the packages to which they apply.
+The aforementioned artifacts are all covered by the licenses of the respective packages.

 ## Stats

 <p align="center"><img alt="Repobeats analytics image" src="https://repobeats.axiom.co/api/embed/6339f9352d6dc27063ee90400da619442ee5143b.svg" /></p>